datarobot-forks/dynamo/docs/guides/metrics.md

 - `dynamo_response_bytes_total`: Total number of bytes sent in responses by work handler (counter)
 - `dynamo_system_uptime_seconds`: Total uptime of the DistributedRuntime in seconds (gauge)

-These metrics provide comprehensive observability into backend worker performance, request processing, and system health.
+These metrics include labels for `namespace`, `component`, and `endpoint` to provide detailed observability into backend worker performance, request processing, and system health.
+Example label values include `namespace="dynamo"`, `component="backend"`, and `endpoint="generate"`.

 **Frontend Metrics**: Frontend labels and metrics are implemented separately from the core Dynamo metrics system.
 When using Dynamo HTTP Frontend (available with `--framework VLLM` or `--framework TENSORRTLLM`), the following metrics are automatically exposed: